 Unless you’re a cicada, cicada killer wasps are very docile and want nothing to do with you.
 They are not aggressive towards humans and won’t defend their nests, but may sting if stepped on or handled.
 Only the female wasps possess a stinger, which is used to paralyze prey.
 Once the cicada is incapacitated, it is taken back to the burrow, where she lays an egg on it so her larvae have a food source.
 One burrow may be provisioned with several cicadas, each with a future wasps that will emerge from the ground as an adult the following summer.

 The male cicada killer wasps are much smaller than the females, but they will fly erratically and hover around humans, patrolling the area and acting pretty fierce.
 They are territorial and do not live long after mating.
-They are incapable of stinging and therefore harmless.

 Cicada killers are considered beneficial insects and usually disappear in the fall.
-If the nesting area becomes a problem, the infested area can be treated with an insecticide labeled for use on wasps.
+If the nesting area becomes a problem, the individual burrows can be treated with an insecticide labeled for use on wasps.
 Always read the label directions for correct application and follow any safety precautions.
 Be sure to treat the area in the evening, when wasps are not active and wear appropriate protective clothing.
 After several days of inactivity, backfill the burrow with soil.

 For information about social wasps in Nebraska please see our July 2016 Issue of NebLine